Shayne-Pro/sketch-based-medical-image-retrieval/README.md

 After downloading the pre-trained models, place them in the `SharedResources/saved_models/MICCAI_BraTS/` directory.

+## Generating Embedding Representations

+After preprocessing the MICCAI BraTS Dataset, navigate to the `ModelTraining/` directory and use the downloaded trained model to compute the embedding representations for each slice of the preprocessed dataset.
+This corresponds to the calculation of reference vectors for the reference dataset in the paper.

+To generate the embedding representations, run the following command: `python run_training.py --config bottom2x2_margin-10_config.json --mode test`

+This command will create patient-specific folders inside `SharedResources/latent_codes/MICCAI_BraTS_2019_Data_Training/bottom2x2_margin-10-epoch=0299/`, and within each folder, the slice-level embedding representations will be saved as numpy files.

+## Running the SBMIR Application

+To run the SBMIR application located in the `App/` directory, follow these steps:

+1. Install MongoDB on your system.
+You can find the installation instructions for your operating system on the official MongoDB website: [MongoDB Installation Guide](https://docs.mongodb.com/manual/installation/).

+2. Navigate to the `App/widget/contour_module/c_geometry` directory and compile the Cython code by running the following command: `python cythonize.py build_ext --inplace`

+3. Finally, navigate to the `App/` directory and run the SBMIR application using the following command: `python main.py`

+This will start the SBMIR application, and you can interact with it through the provided user interface.

 ## Citation

 If you use this code or the SBMIR system in your research, please cite the following paper: